How to Ask for a Letter of Reference

 You feel guilty and a bit rude for sending such letters - but you shouldn't feel that way, because I want you to send such letters!
 I also want you to ge the position.

 C) Once you have received the position, please let me know.
-No thank you gifts though, please.
-If you are the sort of person who likes to send thank you cards, that is always appreciated, but not required (an e-mail is good enough).
+No gifts though, please.
+If you are the sort of person who likes to send cards, that is always appreciated, but not required (an e-mail is good enough).